karangm-dev/ds5500-hw4/README.md

 [logo_3]: https://github.com/karangm-dev/ds5500-hw4/blob/master/output/3.png "Fig: Distribution of Disability for Budget Cut vs No Budget cut"

-The proportion distribution for budget cut districts and no budget cut districts seems to be very close to each other.
+The proportion disability distribution for budget cut districts and no budget cut districts seems to be very close to each other.
+Very negligible bias.

 ### Problem 4